SlimIO/Addon/README.md

 <details><summary>lockOn(addonName: string, rules?: Addon.Rules): this</summary>
 <br />

-Wait for an addon to be declared "ready" to handle events!
-Rules is an Object described as follow:
+Wait for an addon to be declared "ready" to awake local Addon.
+Rules argument is an Object described as follow:
 ```ts
 export interface Rules {
     startAfter?: boolean;